pokt-network/pocket-network-protocol/utility/README.md

 **Attack Vectors**: Mad Man

 No one benefits by DDOSing a Fisherman.
 The relay, dispatch, service and blockchain processes are not dependent on Fishermen.
 The attack does not change node report cards.
-It only makes less reduces overall network inflation.
+It only reduces overall network inflation.
 The Fisherman loses money, but no one gets the excess.

 #### 5.2.5 Incognito Fisherman Identified